dhara15124/DataLake_Launch_Pad_Project/secrets_template.md

 # ------------------------------------------------------------
 # SECRET 1: Metadata Database
-# Secret Name : media-metadata-secret
+# Secret Name : metadata
 # Used by     : --metadata_secret_name in Glue job
 # Connects to : datalake_metadata MySQL RDS
 # ------------------------------------------------------------